Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 - Entrance to the building is via the ground floor, opposite Toynbee, through the powered doors to the left of the big staircase.
 Please sanitise your hands before entering.
 Exit is via the middle floor and then down the main staircase (or via the ground floor powered doors for people with accessibility requirements).

-- Facemasks are expected at all times inside the library, just like any other shared indoors space.
+- Facemasks are expected at all times inside the library.

-- Studying is currently allowed, but only at certain desks – the group study tables, computers, and desks within 2m of other desks are all closed, and marked with signs.
+- Studying is allowed, without a booking system – the group study tables are only for household groups, whilst the computers and some desks are closed.
 The desks are cleaned regularly, but cleaning supplies are also provided for you to clean the desks yourself before and after use.

-- Nothing may be left on desks when you aren’t present.
+- Nothing may be left on desks when you aren’t present, as this interferes with the cleaning schedule.
+Desks will be cleared overnight by the Night Porters, and belongings taken to the Lodge.
 Please return all books that you have used to a reshelving trolley, even if you haven’t checked them out.

 - There are hand sanitiser points by the entrance, exit, printer/photocopier/scanner, and self-service machine.
 Please use them.

 If you want books to be delivered to your college room, for example because you are quarantining or are in a higher risk category, email us and we will aim to deliver them within 1 working day.
-We can sometimes do deliveries to addresses outside college too, email us to discuss this.
+We can drop books off at addresses inside Oxford, or post them to you if you’re away from Oxford.

 Library Video Inductions